NouraBader-45/gp/Sprint 2 — Without Pipeline/README.md

 9. Converting generated alerts into the project's structured security-event format.
 10. Making the security-event information available to later components.

+A preliminary implementation is included in `suricata_alert_parser.py` to demonstrate how Suricata EVE JSON alerts can be read and converted into structured security-event data.

 ---

 ## 5. Build vs. Existing Technology Decision